 He married Joanne Wilson who is the author of the Gotham Gal blog.
 Together they have three children.

-He is also known for having served as a judge during the Michael Bloomberg BigApps competition in NYC.
+He served as a judge during the Michael Bloomberg BigApps competition in NYC.